ostinelli/net-http2/README.md

   ctx.key     = OpenSSL::PKey::RSA.new(certificate, "cert_password")
   ctx.cert    = OpenSSL::X509::Certificate.new(certificate)

-  NetHttp2::Client.new(uri, ssl_context: ctx)
+  NetHttp2::Client.new(url, ssl_context: ctx)
   ```

  * **uri** → **`URI`**

- Returns the URI of the APNS endpoint.
+ Returns the URI of the endpoint.

+##### Blocking calls
+These behave similarly to HTTP/1 calls.

  * **get(path, headers={}, options={})** → **`NetHttp2::Response` or `nil`**

  Sends a GET request.
-This is a blocking call.
 Options can only specify a `:timeout` (defaults to 60).
  Returns `nil` in case a timeout occurs.

   For example: